thomas-haslwanter/statsintro/rst/statsDistributions.rst

 In some circumstances a set of data with a positively skewed distribution can be transformed into a symmetric distribution by taking logarithms.
-Taking logs of data with a skewed distribution will often give a distribution that is near to normal (see Figure [fig:lognormal]).
+Taking logs of data with a skewed distribution will often give a distribution that is near to normal (see Figure below).

 | |image14|
 *Plotted against a linear abscissa.*